zhrfrd/Terranova/README.md

 # Terranova

 This is a hobby project about a turn based strategy game called Terranova.
-The project wants to be similar to the browser-game [OGame](https://lobby.ogame.gameforge.com/en_GB/) where you start from a planet and you conquer other planets.
+The project wants to be similar to the browser-game [OGame](https://lobby.ogame.gameforge.com/en_GB/) where you start from a planet and you conquer other planets with a graphic design similar to the old version of [Civilization](https://en.wikipedia.org/wiki/Civilization_(video_game)).
+I'm still not sure if developing a space game or a classic land strategy game.

 ## TODO

 - [x] Create the game window.
+- [x] Create basic game loop.
+- [ ] Create squared grid for the game.